naver/bergen/README.md

 Indexing will be automatically launched if needed: retrieval, reranking runs will be loaded from files if they already exist in `runs`, otherwise they will be created.
 Retrieval will only be evaluated if the `query` dataset contains the field `ranking_label`.
 For details about indexing, please refer to [indexing.md](documentations/indexing.md)

 Experiments are saved under `experiments_folder`.
-The experiments folder is named after the hash of the config, unless the experiment is finished the folder name will contain the prefix `tmp_`.
+The experiment folder is named after the hash of the config, unless the experiment is finished the folder name will contain the prefix `tmp_`.
+You can provide a custom name for the experiment folder by adding `+run_name={YOUR_NAME}`.
 The script will be aborted if an experiment with the exact same parameters has been run before.
 To overwrite the experiment add `+overwrite_exp=True` as an argument.

 To overwrite an existing index (and subsequently the ranking run) add `+overwrite_index=True` as an argument.